• Home »

 Helping Sales and Credit Teams Adjust Terms

 The aging of accounts receivable method is not only limited to accountants.
-Sales and credit teams also uses it.
-If a customer often shows up in the 60–90 day bucket, it’s a red flag.
+Sales and credit teams also use it.
+If a customer often shows up in the 60–90-day bucket, it’s a red flag.
 The team might then ask for part payment upfront or shorten the credit period.
 On the other hand, customers who always pay on time may get more flexible terms, which helps build trust.

 Showing Financial Health to Outsiders

 Banks, investors, and business partners often look at aging reports before making decisions.
+Being skilled at how to read accounts receivable aging report can strengthen your credibility with lenders and investors.
 If most receivables are overdue, the company looks risky.
 If most are current, it shows that the company is in control.
 This simple report can make outside parties feel more confident about working with you.

 Supporting Cash Flow Strategy